-Medieval people seem to have fantasised a great deal about upside down worlds, perhaps because their real world was so hierarchical.
-I first encountered these fantasies as a child, at Malvern Priory.
-In those days you could enter the choir stalls and lift the seats to see the misericords underneath.
-I particularly liked the scene of rats hanging a cat.
+Medieval people seem to have fantasised a great deal about upside down worlds, presumably because their real world was so hierarchical.
+I first encountered these fantasies at Malvern Priory.
+In the 1970s you could still enter the choir stalls and lift the seats to see the misericords underneath.
+As a small child I particularly enjoyed the scene of rats hanging a cat.
 Being carved in dark wood, underneath a seat, it doesn't photograph well.
 It is easier to see what is going on in this nineteenth century engraving.

-Of all the upside down fantasies I have encountered since, this one from the Pontifical of Guillaume Durand is my absolute favourite.
-It's done with complete seriousness, and the little snail-of-prey is inspired.
-Pontificals were books of services used by bishops, so this image was originally a private joke between an illustrator and a couple of senior clergymen.
+Of all the upside down fantasies I have encountered since, this one is my favourite.
+From the rabbit's lordly expression to the little snail-of-prey, it is perfectly imagined.
+It appears in the Pontifical of Guillaume Durand, made in the middle of the fourteenth century.
+Pontificals were books of services used by bishops, so this image was originally a private joke created by a scribe for the amusement of a senior clergymen.